Humsafar Trust

-Humsafar Trust (humsafar meaning 'companion' in Hindustani: हमसफ़र, ہمسفر) is an NGO in Mumbai which promotes LGBT rights.
+Humsafar Trust (humsafar meaning 'companion' in Hindustani: हमसफ़र, ہمسفر) is an NGO in Mumbai that promotes LGBT rights.
 Founded by Ashok Row Kavi, Suhail Abbasi, and Sridhar Rangayan in 1994, it is one of the largest and most active of such organisations in India.
 It provides counselling, advocacy and healthcare to LGBT communities and has helped reduce violence, discrimination and stigma against them.
 Humsafar Trust is the convenor member of Integrated Network for Sexual Minorities (INFOSEM).